matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 So, this post ended up taking a lot longer to put together than I thought it would.
 I am still using the same MacBook Air (M1, 2020) that I was using 16 months ago when I wrote the first post, and I am still happy with the performance and the capabilities of it.
 I have owned it since February 2021 and been using it as my primary machine for over 2 full years now.
 Enough has been written on the capabilities and performance of Apple Silicon chips, so I am just going to talk about my experiences with it.

-I am normally quite hesitant of getting a first generation device, but I took a risk with getting the MacBook Air (M1, 2020) knowing Apple's track record with these things.
-After over 2 years I am still very happy with the device, and I think I definitely found the ARM device that I have been wanting for years.
+I am normally quite hesitant of getting a first-generation device, but I took a risk with getting the MacBook Air (M1, 2020) knowing Apple's track record with these things.
+After over 2 years I am still very happy with the device, and I think I found the ARM device that I have been wanting for years.

 While this post is titled "Apple Silicon, One Year Later", it is actually "Apple Silicon, Two Years Later" since I took so long to write it.
 This post is split into two parts, you can find the first part [here](/blog/2022/01/25/apple-silicon-one-year-later-part-1/).